 The first thing to know is... you have got an assortment of learning tools at your disposal:

 There’s a nifty Onboarding Checklist within the UserGuiding Panel.
 Here, you can trigger each guide simply by clicking on its name and following its path.

 You can watch UserGuiding University Videos to understand key elements and how to use them in UserGuiding

 In order to create and design guides and hotspots, head on over to Google’s WebStore to freely download the UserGuiding Chrome Extension.

 After adding this extension to your Chrome, whenever you need, you can open the extension by clicking on this icon.

 Step 2: Create Your First Guide

-- Now click the + New Guide button, which you can see in the following screenshot.
+Now click the + New Guide button, which you can see in the following screen-capture.